 Statistics

 This tournament has, in the past, been dominated by Phil Taylor.
 Between 2000 and 2014 The Power won 13 of the 15 titles on offer, the other two going to Colin Lloyd in 2005 and James Wade in 2007.
-Since 2015 the competition has been much more open with Michael van Gerwen, Gary Anderson and Rob Cross all being crowned the champion.
+Since 2015 the competition has been much more open with Michael van Gerwen, Gary Anderson and Rob Cross, Dimitri Van den Bergh, Peter Wright and Nathan Aspinall all being crowned the champion.
 Taylor won again in 2017, his last Matchplay appearance before retiring.
+Taylor beat Peter Wright 18 – 8 in the final, averaging 104.24 on his way to victory.

-2017 was one of the most competitive World Matchplay to date and was wide open with the bookies beforehand.
-It was Dutchman, Michael van Gerwen, who went into the event as top seed, with Gary Anderson 2nd, Peter Wright 3rd and Adrian Lewis 4th.
+The 2017 tournament was one of the most competitive World Matchplays to date and was wide open with the bookies beforehand.
+It was Dutchman, Michael van Gerwen, who went into the event as top seed, with Gary Anderson second, Peter Wright third and Adrian Lewis fourth.
 The eventual winner, Phil Taylor, was ranked 8th, which is one of the lowest rankings he’s had for the match play in his illustrious career.
-Taylor beat Peter Wright 18 – 8, averaging 104.24 on his way to victory.
+As the chart below shows, predicting the winner based on seeding has become increasingly difficult in the post-Taylor era.

 History

 The World Matchplay has been running since 1994 and is now widely recognised as one of the biggest darting events in the PDC, second only to that of the World Championship.
 The first tournament was won by the American, Larry butler, who upset the odds by beating Dennis Priestley in the final, 16-12.
-The tournament has been unique in that it’s always been played as a best ‘s’ legs, rather than sets.
+The tournament has been unique in that it’s always been played as a ‘best of’ legs, rather than sets.

 Phil Taylor